dmcpatrimonio/classico-trad-ecletico/README.md

 * * *

-Classicismo, tradicionalismo, ecletismo (c) 2020 by Pedro P. Palazzo
+Clássico, tradicional, eclético (c) 2020 by Pedro P. Palazzo

-Classicismo, tradicionalismo, ecletismo is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Clássico, tradicional, eclético is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 You should have received a copy of the license along with this